WorkTango Expands AI Suite Across Platform to Empower Leaders and Drive Engagement

 As expectations for people leaders continue to grow, the enhanced WorkTango platform meets the moment by offering tools that are intuitive, intelligent, and grounded in real employee experience data.
 Each WorkTango AI feature is built to help organizations support their employees with intention and clarity.
 This reflects a commitment to continuous innovation and signals a future of even more powerful, people-first solutions.

-Trusted by organizations like Rexall, Toronto Zoo, Wajax, and Eventbrite, WorkTango helps companies across all industries elevate the employee experience and build more connected, engaged workplaces.
+Trusted by organizations like Habitat for Humanity, American Eagle Financial Credit Union, Schoox, and Eventbrite, WorkTango helps companies across all industries elevate the employee experience and build more connected, engaged workplaces.
 To learn more about WorkTango’s AI-powered Employee Experience Platform, visit www.worktango.com/ai.

 WorkTango PR pr@worktango.com